adamhjk/community-compact/README.md

 open source business model are close to my heart.
 I have spent the last decade plus of my life working to build an open source company at Chef Software.
 Over that time, I've made plenty of mistakes, experimented with various models, and watched with keen interest as others did the same.
-I belive that the biggest thing lacking from the conversation right now is a focus on where the power of an open source business really lies: its community.
+I believe that the biggest thing lacking from the conversation right now is a focus on where the power of an open source business really lies: its community.